 - 25% more likely to say that their monthly income was higher than their monthly expenses

-- 45% less likely to have been charged a late fee on a loan or bill in the past 2 months
+- 45% less likely to have been charged a late fee on a loan or bill in the past two months

-However, our program may not be right for everyone.
-So if you want to start improving your financial health without our help, here are some smart steps you could take to get your finances on track:
+While the majority of Freedom Debt Relief clients have had positive outcomes, our program may not be right for everyone.
+So if you want to start improving your financial health even without professional help, here are some smart steps you could take to get your finances on track:

 Having a full picture of your current situation is the best way to start taking control of your finances.
 Sit down and look over all of your bills, bank statements, and paystubs to figure out how much debt you have, how much you’re making each month, and where you are spending that money.

 Once you understand your financial situation, it’s time to start tracking your income and expenses.
-A budget helps ensure that you are you are not overspending, and it could help keep you focused on your long-term financial goals, like paying off debt or saving for a house.
+A budget helps ensure that you aren’t overspending, and it could help keep you focused on your long-term financial goals, like paying off debt or saving for a house.

 Making minimum payments on your debt could end up costing you thousands of dollars in interest by the time you pay it off.
 Instead of just paying the minimum, consider making additional payments on your debt so that you save money and get out of debt sooner.